CETA: EU Council signs away democracy but we, the people, have the last say

 Given my own background, to have some equating opposition to CETA with opposition to the EU grinds my gears frankly.
 Here are three further reasons why such a comparison is misguided, in my view.

 First, even Magnette has questioned the excessive powers CETA would grant to multinationals.
-One of my previous lecturers, Jean-Michel De Waele, spoke to Euractiv about Magnette’s pro-European background.
+One of my previous lecturers, Professor of Political Science and Dean of the Social Sciences Faculty at the ULB, Jean-Michel De Waele, spoke to Euractiv about Magnette’s pro-European background.
 His europhile stance was also noted in an article by Irish Senator Alice-Mary Higgins.
 That such a pro-European figure has been such a fierce critic of CETA should surely ring alarm bells for the European establishment.

 Second, CETA has little to do with furthering the European project in the interest of its citizens, but more to do with giving carte blanche to multinational corporations to disregard local democracy as this report by the Transnational Institute details.
 As Magnette himself has said, “being isolated from one’s citizens is as bad as being isolated diplomatically.”
 Strong words which the EU institutions would do well to heed.

-Third, even the Walloon branch of the pro-European centre-right CdH party— after months of hearings— decided CETA was a bad deal.
+Third, even the Walloon branch of the pro-European centre-right CdH (Christian Democrat) party— after months of hearings— decided CETA was a bad deal.
 The fact that Juncker has now taken aim at this party, belonging to the same political family as his own, is laughable and only further exposes the arrogance of the EU elites.
-Jean-Michel De Waele, Professor of Political Science and Dean of the Social Sciences Faculty at the ULB, tweeted that the EU Commission President had probably “drunk too much” by attacking one of the most pro-European and federalist forces of the EU.
+De Waele tweeted that the EU Commission President had probably “drunk too much” by attacking one of the most pro-European and federalist forces of the EU.

 The EU’s determination to foist a neoliberal agenda on democratically-elected regions and governments will only serve to further damage the credibility of the European project, in my opinion.
 Even Marianne Dony, Law Professor at the Institute for European Studies and one of its former Presidents — hardly a eurosceptic — expressed a similar view on Belgian radio recently.